feross/safe-buffer/README.md

 Thanks to [Adam Baldwin](https://github.com/evilpacket) for helping disclose these issues and for his work running the [Node Security Project](https://nodesecurity.io/).

-Thanks to [John Hiesey](https://github.com/jhiesey) for proofreading this README.
+Thanks to [John Hiesey](https://github.com/jhiesey) for proofreading this README and auditing this code.

 ## license